strampelligiovanni/StraKLIP/README.md

 fow2cells: here we record all the specific option for this step of the pipeline
 psfsubtraction: here we record all the specific option for this step of the pipeline
 klipphotometry: here we record all the specific option for this step of the pipeline
-fpanalysis: here we record all the specific option for this step of the pipeline
+analysis: here we record all the specific option for this step of the pipeline
 ```

 Before running the pipeline, you will need a series of HST `_flc` images, and a catalog recording the `x`, `y`